Kayala47/SDEV-KEKW/Bot_interface_4a/README.md

     - pip install -U discord.py
 - The token field in the python file is empty, you will have to pull that from the discord bot developer website and paste that in place of the empty ""
     - Tokens are unique for each bot, if you want to see the bot in action in the discord channel, make sure you have the correct token for the bot
+- Download the Chrome Driver from https://chromedriver.chromium.org/downloads.
+Add the folder containing the .exe file to your PATH
+- Make sure you have Selenium installed.
+    - pip install selenium
 - After you have followed those steps, you can run the bot interface function as you would normally run a python program